627c/PFPA-MCE/README.md

 # PFPA-MCE: Pixel-Level Quantitative Microcirculation Perfusion Analysis

 ## 📌 Open Source Notice for Blind Review
-To comply with double-blind peer review policies and protect unpublished contributions, the core algorithmic implementations of **MRA-Gate** (in ADR-Net) and **SL-PLMB** (fusion algorithm) have been temporarily withheld (`NotImplementedError` raised in forward passes).
+To comply with double-blind peer review policies and protect unpublished contributions, the core algorithmic implementations of **MRA-Gate** (in ADR-Net) and **SL-PLMB** (fusion algorithm) have been temporarily withheld.

 All other components, including baseline models, STFT filtering, Wei's kinetic modeling, AHA 17-segment mapping, and evaluation scripts are fully open-sourced to demonstrate the clinical pipeline.
 The complete source code will be released upon paper acceptance.